microsoft/fabrikate/docs/component.md

 # Component Model

-This documentation item describes the schema for a component and how you can specify a component with Fabrikate.
+This documentation item describes how you can use Fabrikate's component model to specify a deployment.

+## Component

+name
+generator
+source
+method
+path
+version
+branch

+## Subcomponents

+A component can specify a set of subcomponents

+## Hooks